johanhenselmans/flutter_fosdem/README.md

 I disgres.

-This app should make it a lot easier to enhance, ad extra functionality etc.
+This app should make it a lot easier to enhance, add extra functionality etc.
 All the conference info is stored in a sqlite database.

 Enjoy!